 City council and the C-suite: What happens when Latinas mentor the next generation

 For nearly twenty years, this has been a space they cherish.
 This is a space where they are no longer in the minority.
-This is a space where they can be unapologetically ambitious.
+This Circle has become a space where they can be unapologetically ambitious.

 Nancy starts off with a bit of housekeeping—reading updates from the month since the group last met.
 And there are quite a few of them: upcoming workshops and networking events and news about their signature initiative, the Engaged Latina Leadership Activist (ELLA) Program.